I’m not a mom.

 You are loved.

-The Beauty of MotheringAs I stand there with my flower, fake smile pasted on my face, a woman comes up to me and says hi.
+As I stood there with my flower, a fake smile pasted on my face, a woman approached me and said hi.

 “I’m not a mom!”
-I practically shout at her, before she can ask.
+I practically shout at her before she can ask.

 And then she proceeds to pull me into her warm embrace.
 My body begins to shake.
 The tears begin to fall.
 And she just holds me tighter, loving me.
 Nourishing me, protecting me.
 Teaching me.
 Comforting me.
 Guiding me.
 Nurturing me.
 Supporting me.
 Embracing me.
 Cherishing me, reassuring me.